 After reviewing the condition of your teeth, your dentist can provide cosmetic improvements with porcelain veneers, or use dental crowns for teeth that are weakened or damaged in a way that affects their function.

 If you’ve experienced heavy tooth wear for any reason, schedule a visit at our Chicago practice.
 Call us at 847-234-0517 today.

 Fully Addressing The Cosmetic And Oral Health Effects of Heavy Tooth Wear

 If your teeth experience too much wear and tear, it can lead to worrying effects for your smile, and for your overall oral health.
 Your dentist can work with you to make sure that the appropriate response is provided.
-In particularly advanced cases, your dentist may need to place dental crowns, to protect teeth, and ensure you can handle biting and chewing pressures.
+In particularly advanced cases, your dentist may need to place dental crowns, to protect teeth (see example), and ensure you can handle biting and chewing pressures.
 In cases where the damage does not impact your dental function, porcelain veneers can make your smile look bright and flawless once again.

 What causes mild to moderate tooth wear?